 - Applicable state and local filings.

-We specialize in the preparation of these returns and recognize the various elections that can be made to reduce U.S. taxes or increase the utilization of foreign tax credits.
-For example, we do not slavishly file the foreign earned income exclusion for highly paid U.S. expatriate workers – often the foreign tax credit cost does not justify filing claiming the earned income exclusion and perversely creates a higher U.S. tax liability.
+We specialize in the preparation of these returns and recognize the various elections that can and often should be made to reduce U.S. taxes or increase the utilization of foreign tax credits.
+For example, we do not always file the foreign earned income exclusion for highly paid U.S. expatriate workers – often the foreign tax credit cost does not justify filing claiming the earned income exclusion and perversely creates a higher U.S. tax liability.

 We have a number of foreign corporate clients.
 These clients typically are required to file U.S. tax returns as a result of receiving U.S. source active business income (“effectively connected income”) or more passive types of investment income, including income from U.S. real property investments.

-Finally, through a joint venture agreement with PKF (Channel Islands) Ltd, we prepare tax returns for partnerships with U.S. filing obligations that have invested in Channel Islands based funds.
-A more detailed description of that joint venture can be viewed at www.ustaxservicesci.com.
+Finally, we prepare tax returns for partnerships with U.S. filing obligations that have invested in Channel Islands (or other jurisdiction) funds.